-Table 16: Main data issues identified by the WPDCS and actions proposed to address them.
+Table 17: Main data issues identified by the WPDCS and actions proposed to address them.
 NC = nominal catch; CE = catch and effort; SF = size frequency; ROS = Regional Observer Scheme

-Dataset CPCs Fisheries Main issues Proposed actions NC India Coastal fisheries Partial data reported in 2018 and 2019; almost no shark catch reported for 2018 India has indicated that the IOTC shall use official figures, communicated by national authorities.
-Increase engagement with national scientists and stakeholders to increase the compatibility of the national data collection and reporting systems with the IOTC reporting formats Indonesia Interannual variability in official estimates of total catch and species composition, multiple data submissions every year Continue ad hoc collaboration with institutes involved in fisheries monitoring and reporting and support for sampling of artisanal fisheries (e.g., species identification) and data management I. R. Iran, Pakistan Drifting gillnet fisheries Possible double- counting of catch due to vessels that may be registered in Pakistan and I. R. Iran Liaise with fisheries administrations from Pakistan and I. R. Iran to understand and address the issue Pakistan Drifting gillnet fishery Additional validation of latest revised catch series Liaise with Pakistan in terms of support for appraisal of the data Madagascar Coastal fisheries, longline fisheries Issues with data collection, including catch and effort and size data Provide assistance in the sampling of artisanal fisheries upon request (dependent on staff / funds available).
-Liaise with FAO to assess possible options for combined interventions in the country Somalia Coastal fisheries Lack of national data collection systems, including catch and effort and size data Support to national initiatives (e.g., Fisheries Data Collection Working Group) for the validation of databases and data collection programmes Yemen Handline fishery Nominal catches from FAO used since 2007 and repeated since 2017 Liaise with FAO regional office and Statistics team of the Fisheries Division CE All Most fisheries Data either not submitted, or falls short of the IOTC data reporting requirements Implement minimum data requirements for sharks (noting that those for India are different as it has objected to the logbook Resolution) Coastal fisheries Many CPCs have failed to report catches and effort per month for their coastal fisheries As a minimum, request CPCs to report catches and fishing by species, gear, and month, in addition to the total numbers of fishing craft operated by gear, and month (or year).
-Oman Longline fisheries Data either not submitted, or falls short of the IOTC data reporting requirements As part of the IOTC Data Compliance and Support missions, provide assistance to CPCs to understand the IOTC data requirements and processing of information and urge them to implement requirements and report data to the IOTC; for Pakistan gillnetters, appraisal of the capacity of the local crew-based data collection database to provide reliable catch and effort (as well as size-frequency) data to the Secretariat Indonesia Industrial longline fisheries Inconsistency between logbook and VMS IOTC to encourage strengthening management and validation of logbook data - particularly inconsistencies with VMS data and issues of low reporting rates of submitted logbooks (<10% in recent years) Oman Handline and gillnet fisheries Lack of reporting due to data management Follow-up to 2019-09 mission to finalize proper standardization of the statistical information available for handlines and gillnets, and eventually submission of catch and effort data according to Res.
-15/02 Pakistan Drifting gillnet fishery Data either not submitted, or falls short of the IOTC data reporting requirements As part of the IOTC Data Compliance and Support missions, provide assistance to CPCs to understand the IOTC data requirements and processing of information and urge them to implement requirements and report data to the IOTC; for Pakistan gillnetters, appraisal of the capacity of the local crew-based data collection database to provide reliable catch and effort (as well as size-frequency) data to the Secretariat
+Dataset CPCs Fisheries Main issues Proposed actions NC India Coastal fisheries Catches are reported for various regions by fisheries, rather than aggregated by main IOTC areas, as required for NC.
+Aggregated catches of shark species.
+Increase engagement with national scientists and stakeholders to increase the compatibility of the national data collection and reporting systems with the IOTC reporting formats Indonesia Interannual variability in official estimates of total catch and species composition, multiple data submissions every year Continue ad hoc collaboration with institutes involved in fisheries monitoring and reporting and support for sampling of artisanal fisheries (e.g., species identification) and data management I. R. Iran, Pakistan Drifting gillnet fisheries Possible double- counting of catch due to vessels that may be registered in Pakistan and I. R. Iran Liaise with fisheries administrations from Pakistan and I. R. Iran to understand and address the issue Kenya Coastal fisheries, Industrial fisheries Lack of knowledge on industrial fisheries activities.
+Issues with data collection, including catch and effort and size data for coastal fisheries Liaise with Kenya, with the assistance of Compliance expert to help Kenya to implement the requirement of resolutions 15/01 and 15/02.
+(Compliance mission?)
+Pakistan Drifting gillnet fishery Additional validation of latest revised catch series Liaise with Pakistan in terms of support for appraisal of the data Madagascar Coastal fisheries, longline fisheries Issues with data collection, including catch and effort and size data Provide assistance in the sampling of artisanal fisheries upon request (dependent on staff / funds available).
+Liaise with FAO to assess possible options for combined interventions in the country Somalia Coastal fisheries Lack of national data collection systems, including catch and effort and size data Support to national initiatives (e.g., Fisheries Data Collection Working Group) for the validation of databases and data collection programmes Yemen Handline fishery Nominal catches from FAO which have recently updated, which include changes in catches of some IOTC species Liaise with FAO regional office and Statistics team of the Fisheries Division CE All Most fisheries Data either not submitted, or falls short of the IOTC data reporting requirements Implement minimum data requirements for sharks (noting that those for India are different as it has objected to the logbook Resolution) Coastal fisheries Many CPCs have failed to report catches and effort per month for their coastal fisheries As a minimum, request CPCs to report catches and fishing by species, gear, and month, in addition to the total numbers of fishing craft operated by gear, and month (or year).
+Oman Longline fisheries Data either not submitted, or falls short of the IOTC data reporting requirements As part of the IOTC Data Compliance and Support missions, provide assistance to CPCs to understand the IOTC data requirements and processing of information and urge them to implement requirements and report data to the IOTC Indonesia Industrial longline fisheries Inconsistency between logbook and VMS; Low logbook coverage, particularly for small scale fisheries.
+Irregularities in fisheries catch IOTC to encourage strengthening management and validation of logbook data - particularly inconsistencies with VMS data and issues of low reporting rates of submitted logbooks (<10% in recent years)